edgi-govdata-archiving/eis-WARC-archiver/README.md

 4. Optional wayback machine [pywb](https://github.com/ikreymer/pywb) that be used to playback the generated WARCs.

-# Dependecies
+# Dependencies
-Have the following dependecies installed in your machine before getting started with the harvesting proccess.
+Install the following dependencies in your machine before getting started with the harvesting proccess.

 List of URLs
 ---
-Supplied in the repo is a basic URL generator `csv2Urls.py` it just concatenates a base URL with a value from the supplied csv to form a valid URL.
+The repository consists of a basic URL generator `csv2Urls.py`.
+It just concatenates a base URL with a value from the supplied csv to form a valid URL.
 The output is a text file newline delimited that can be supplied to the grab-site docker app.
 See example files `eis-listing.csv` and `paths.txt` for reference.

 **Usage**